 To make sure your messages reach your target audiences, use adequate channels for each group, including personal emails, press releases, TV & radio appearances, and social media.

 - Plan, practice, prepare.

-> Follow the rule of three P’s.
+Follow the rule of the three Ps.
 Once a crisis response plan is created, don’t forget to revisit it regularly ensuring that everyone in your organization knows his or her role during a public relations emergency.

-> - Communicate with the media.
+- Communicate with the media.

 Respond promptly to all media inquiries.
 This is a vital way to minimize speculation and to exert a certain degree of control over your message in the outlets reporting on you.

 - Employ competent and independent PR and legal counsel.

 Even if you already have an internal communications team, it is worth hiring independent PR counsel that can provide you with additional support and an objective opinion.
 Also, it may be necessary for your legal advisers to clear some or all of your statements depending upon the crisis.

 Finally, once the crisis is mitigated, it’s important to conduct an after-action review.
 Assess how well staff and management performed during the crisis response.
 Discuss what could have been done differently and what changes need to occur to make your crisis response more effective in the future.